 Law firm blogs also provide a great space to discuss the firm’s community involvement.
 Did you sponsor a little league team or run a group marathon?
 Blog about it.
 Did the firm or an individual attorney win an award?
 Blog about it.

-Let the community know who you are.
+Let the community know who you are through your law firm blog posts.
 When people are trying to choose which law firm to use, they will typically turn to someone with roots in the local area.
+Your legal blogs give you a chance to differentiate yourself from other law firms in your area.

 How Many Blog Posts Does Your Law Firm Need?